erickcgt/senior_project_dea/README.md

   }

 Also, if the name value is note "Server", replace that name with "Server".
 It should be "Server" by default.

+To connect to a MongoDB database, run command "touch .env" in server folder and add these lines to the .env file: DB_USERNAME=username and
+DB_PASSWORD=password and replace username and password with credentials for your database.
+For added security, add the .env to your .gitignore if you plan on using GitHub for your repository.

 To run the server use the following command: node server